soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/apply_sensitivity_label_automatically.md

 # Apply a sensitivity label to content automatically

-When you create a sensitivity label, you can choose what types of sensitive information that you want labeled, and the label can either be applied automatically, or you can prompt users to apply the label that you recommend.
+When you create a sensitivity label, you can automatically assign that label to content containing sensitive information, or you can prompt users to apply the label that you recommend.

 The ability to apply sensitivity labels to content automatically is important because: